 Pinotage was created in South Africa in 1925 by Abraham Izak Perold, the first Professor of Viticulture at Stellenbosch University.
 Perold was attempting to combine the best qualities of the robust Cinsault (also known as Hermitage) with Pinot Noir, crossing a Rhone and Burgundy cultivar.

 The first Pinotage wine was produced in 1941.

 7,140 hectares are planted in the Cape representing 6% of total plantings.

 The Vine is semi-upright with average shoot growth.
 Leaves are large and thick with 5 lobes.
-Bunches are compact, whilst berries are conical shape with thick blueish-black skins.
+Bunches are compact, whilst berries are a conical shape with thick blueish-black skins.
 Pinotage bush vines produce a low yield with compact bunches and berries with firm tannins.
 Trellised vines produce a higher yield and grapes are very fruity.

 It ripens early which has good advantages in hot areas.
 The soil type will also influence yield.